Fonthill Splendens: William Beckford’s period of ownership

-Alderman Beckford died in 1770, thereafter the house was the property of his son William Beckford, then aged ten.
+Alderman Beckford died in 1770, and thereafter the house was the property of his son William Beckford, then aged ten.
 He lived in the house for some thirty years before moving to his Fonthill Abbey in 1801.

-He was brought up in the house, and while he travelled extensively to Europe from 1777 on and had various London townhouses, he nevertheless continued to carry out alterations and improvements.
+He was brought up in the house, and while he travelled extensively to Europe from 1777 and had various London townhouses, he nevertheless continued to carry out alterations and improvements.
 In particular, he restyled the interior in the neoclassical taste, even into the 1790s while he was planning and building the Abbey.
-His architect for Fonthill Abbey, James Wyatt, was involved in much of the re-design.
-Also, in 1787 Sir John Soane prepared drawings for a picture gallery on the bedchamber floor, but the design seems not to have been carried out.
+His architect for Fonthill Abbey, James Wyatt, was involved in much of the redesign.
+In 1787, Sir John Soane prepared drawings for a picture gallery on the bedchamber floor, but the design seems not to have been carried out.